amanraj-iit/My-Doc/README.md

 python manage.py runserver

-Hope you will like it.
+Hope you will like it..